 - Index pages for State Retention Schedules and County/Local Retention Schedules

 - The Record Series Search.

 Search for Record Series: Takes you directly to the Record Series Search.

 Search Help: Takes you to this page.

 Retention Schedule Help: Takes you to our Retention Schedule Help page, which explains what Retention Schedules are and how they work.

-Contact Us: Takes you to IARA's Contact page, where you can send an e-mail to any of our divisions if you need help with a specific records topic.
+Contact Us: Takes you to IARA's Contact page, where you can find emails and phone numbers for any of our divisions if you need help with a specific records topic.

 If you have further questions about how to use the Record Series search, or need to report a technical problem, please contact arobinson@iara.IN.gov.